Building my Website!

 }

-the size of the binary is 5.8MB, and if we want to find out how much of that is assets, we can look through the binary itself!
+At the time of writing, the size of the binary is ~5.8MB, and if we want to find out how much of that is assets, we can look through the binary itself.

-from the specification, the file size for WebP is sandwiched in between RIFF and WEBP as a little-endian u32. this does mean we will only be searching for webp (ignoring non-image assets and markdown), but images are the biggest.
+From the specification, the file size for WebP is placed in between RIFF and WEBP as a little-endian u32.
+This does mean we will only be searching for webp (ignoring non-image assets and markdown), but images are the biggest.

 -- stolen from https://stackoverflow.com/a/72784448